Federal Civil Asset Forfeiture

 The motion tests the sufficiency of the allegations in the complaint.
 The government must state a claim with enough detail to show it can meet its burden of proof at trial.
 Because the government is holding property from the beginning, the law requires more particularity than in a standard non-fraud civil complaint.

-Extending the CAFRA 90 day Deadline During the COVID-19 Crisis
+Extending the CAFRA 90-day Deadline During the COVID-19 Crisis

 Some federal courts have enacted administrative orders to extend CAFRA deadlines in civil asset forfeiture cases.
 For example, the Southern District of Florida, pursuant to 18 U.S.C. § 983, extended, by 60 days, the deadlines established by the Civil Asset Forfeiture Reform Act of 2002 (“CAFRA”) under which the Government is required to:

-1. commence administrative-forfeiture proceedings against the seized property; and
+- commence administrative-forfeiture proceedings against the seized property; and

-2. commence judicial forfeiture actions following submission of timely administrative claims in such proceedings.
+- commence judicial forfeiture actions following submission of timely administrative claims in such proceedings.

 The administrative orders might also extend the CAFRA deadlines for certain property identified in Administrative Order 2020-28 by an additional 60 days, and also extends deadlines for property seized on or between July 7, 2020, and August 31, 2020.
+Amazingly, under 18 U.S.C. § 983(a)(1)(C), the supervisory officials at the headquarters offices of several federal agencies issued updated certifications.

 The certifications indicate that in light of the COVID-19 pandemic, compliance with the statutory notice deadlines under 18 U.S.C. § 983(a)(1) for commencing administrative forfeiture continues to “likely endanger the life or physical safety” for personnel responsible for carrying out their respective administrative forfeiture programs.

 As a result, the courts have found justification for the extension of those deadlines pursuant to 18 U.S.C. § 983(a)(1)(C), (D).
+Those federal agencies asking to extend the time include;

-• the Bureau of Alcohol, Tobacco, Firearms & Explosives (“ATF”);
+- the Bureau of Alcohol, Tobacco, Firearms & Explosives (“ATF”);

-• Drug Enforcement Administration (“DEA”);
+- Drug Enforcement Administration (“DEA”);

-• Federal Bureau of Investigation (“FBI”); and
+- Federal Bureau of Investigation (“FBI”); and

-• United States Secret Service (“USSS”).
+- United States Secret Service (“USSS”).

 Additional Resources

-Asset Forfeiture Program – Visit the website of the United States Department of Justice to learn more about the asset forfeiture program.
+Asset Forfeiture Program – Visit the United States Department of Justice website to learn more about the asset forfeiture program.
 Find statistics on seizure and forfeiture trends over the past five years.
 Find policy and guidelines on federal adoptions of assets seized by state and local law enforcement agencies.
 The Asset Forfeiture Program of the Department of Justice manages the seizure and forfeiture of assets that allegedly represent the proceeds of, or were used to facilitate federal crimes.
 By taking the proceeds of crime and other assets relied upon by criminals to perpetrate criminal activity, asset forfeiture laws are intended to increase public safety.
 Find links to the new Consolidated Asset Tracking System (CATS) and the annual financial statement showing how funds were accumulated and distributed.

-This article was last updated on Friday, December 8, 2023.
+This article was last updated on Thursday, May 16, 2024.